top of page

 "It's a brand new world today!"

 That was how I was greeted by an elderly woman one morning 30+ years ago when my mind was consumed with thoughts of gloom.
+Her profound statement forever changed my perspective on life.

-It’s as if God put her in my path that particular day to transform my thoughts and make me realize that my problems were not as bad as I made them out to be.
+It was as if God placed her in my path that day to transform my thoughts and help me realize that my problems were not as bad as I made them out to be.
+The thoughts of despair I was overwhelmed with were immediately replaced with feelings of hope after hearing those six words from her.

-Each new sunrise offers us a new beginning in our lives.
-Those of us who have many mornings remaining on Earth to look forward to should be grateful, no matter what trials and tribulations we may be battling.
+While we all experience dark days, our sunny days will far outnumber the dark ones.
+Each new sunrise offers us a fresh start.
+Those of us who have many mornings remaining should be grateful, regardless of the trials and tribulations we may face.

 Every morning we need to thank God for blessing us with another day of life.
 As Psalm 118:24 reminds us, "This is the day the Lord has made.
-Let us rejoice and be glad in it." - and as a wise elderly woman living in her twilight years once stated, “It’s a brand new world today!”
+Let us rejoice and be glad in it." - and as a wise elderly woman living in her twilight years once said, “It’s a brand new world today!”

 It's A Brand New World Today!